 ii.
 “To trust in God is to be unbottomed of thyself, and of every creature, and so to lean upon God, that if he fail thee thou sinkest.”
 (Trapp)

 b.
 With all your heart: If trust in God is to be true, it must be complete.
-To put half trust in God and half trust in self or something else is really failure to trust the LORD at all.
+To put half our trust in God and half our trust in self or something else is really failure to trust the Lord at all.
 We should endeavor to give God all our conscious trust.

 i.
 “They trust not God at all that do it not alone.
 He that stands with one foot on a rock, and another foot upon a quicksand, will sink and perish as certainly as he that stands with both feet on a quicksand.”
 (Trapp)